WGLab/CancerVar/README.md

 ## LICENSE

 CancerVar and OPAI is free for non-commercial use without warranty.
-Users need to obtain licenses such as OMIM and ANNOVAR by themselves.
+Users need to obtain licenses such as ANNOVAR by themselves.
 Please contact the authors for commercial use.

 ## REFERENCE